biogeospatial/Biodiverse_publication_list/InstallationMacOSSource.md

    cpanm Task::Biodiverse
    ```

 2. Install Biodiverse either from source or by cloning the git repository.
-It get Biodiverse with git and install at the top level of your home directory:
+If using git then to install at the top level of your home directory:
     ```sh
     cd ~
     git clone https://github.com/shawnlaffan/biodiverse.git